Clarence Addison Dykstra

-He also served as the Efficiency Director of the City's Department of Water and Power for Los Angeles before World War II.
+He also served as the efficiency director of the city's Department of Water and Power for Los Angeles before World War II.
 He argued that the city needed to be further decentralized by expanding highways and creating suburban communities.

 Dykstra was appointed by President Roosevelt to chair the 11-member National Defense Mediation Board, an effort to settle wartime disputes.
 He served from March 19 to July 1, 1941.

+Because Dykstra had already served as a university president before coming to UCLA, he "was incensed at what he considered demeaning treatment of the provost by UC’s universitywide administration".
+During his five years at UCLA, he was popular and loved by the UCLA community.
+His "death on the job was a galvanizing event at UCLA and among the southern regents" which fueled political momentum towards decentralization of the university bureaucracy.